kaBeech/serious-shanns/README.md

 for the Light Italic style (where it was especially noticable) but I have not yet improved Light Original

-There are some horizontal alignment issues with t/T's and f/F's in the Italic styles
+There are some horizontal alignment issues with t/T's and f's in the Italic styles

 Please note that so far I have only been using the original SeriousSans.tff.
 The other styles have been reviewed but are largely untested